-Five airports, three hotels, thousands of miles, two car rentals, five college tours later, we got back home at 1am on Saturday morning.
+Five airports, three hotels, thousands of miles, two-car rentals, five college tours later, we got back home at 1 am on Saturday.

 I was tired and sleepwalked through the day.